 I came to Ireland in May 2007.
 I was 26, a recent university graduate, with all of €500 in my pocket, drawn here by Mel Gibson’s Braveheart (no joke.)
-I knew the film was largely shot in Ireland – upon watching it, all in tears at the drama and the romance, I decided Ireland was the most beautiful country in the world and that I wanted to live here.
+I knew the film was largely shot in Ireland – upon watching it, all in tears at the drama and the romance, I decided Ireland was the most beautiful country in the world and that I wanted to live there.

 At the time, I was on my way out – in my heart and mind – of the Jehovah’s Witnesses organisation, a religion I had been deeply rooted in since I was ten years old.

-Jehovah’s Witnesses practice extreme shunning of their former members, and so it was easier to leave as nobody here knew me as a JW.
+Jehovah’s Witnesses practice extreme shunning of their former members, and so it was easier to leave as nobody in Dublin knew me as a JW.
 I was able to build a network of friends and a decent corporate career without the experience of former JW friends crossing the street when they saw me.

 In late 2014, I left my corporate career with a professional burnout and threw myself into making of my first short film Testimony.
 I had no background as a filmmaker but the desire to tell stories through film was overwhelming and so I followed it.

-To my delight, Testimony was picked up by Irish national TV broadcaster RTE and nominated by multiple awards in festivals in Ireland, Australia, UK and USA.
+To my delight, Testimony was picked up by Irish national TV broadcaster RTÉ and nominated for multiple awards in festivals in Ireland, Australia, UK and USA.

-A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by Irish TV and screened in festivals in Ireland and Canada.
+A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by RTÉ and screened in festivals in Ireland and Canada.

 I feel very lucky about the life I built in Dublin and it’s very much my home now.
-I’m looking forward to sharing my new film Debutante with audiences in Ireland and internationally on my journey as a director and an actress.
+I look forward to connecting and collaborating with creatives in Ireland and internationally on my journey as a director and an actress.
 If you have a project you’d like to discuss, I can be contacted here.
 Thanks for reading!